-- Suggesting ways to save energy and limit strain on joints and muscles
+- Suggesting ways to save energy and limit joint and muscle strain

-- Making sure they can get in and out of bed and a chair safely
+- Making sure they can safely get in and out of bed and chairs

 - Teaching them how to navigate stairs and curbs

-- Creating exercise programs for strengthening, improving balance and coordination, and increasing activity
+- Creating exercise programs for building strength, improving balance and coordination, and increasing activity

 - Screening for fall risks